Cibersino/tot/docs/cleanup/cleanup_file_by_file.md

   then discard it or scale it down.

 What to do:
-1. Coherence scan (`<TARGET_FILE>` only; repo inspection allowed):
+1) Coherence scan (repo inspection allowed; edits only in this file):
-   - Look for "leftovers" from prior levels: unused locals/params, duplicated checks, inconsistent helper signatures, inconsistent naming, stale comments, inconsistent return shapes, redundant branching.
+   - Look for leftovers from prior levels: unused locals/params, duplicated checks, inconsistent helper usage/signatures, inconsistent naming, stale comments, inconsistent return shapes, redundant branching.
-2. Contract consistency check:
+2) Contract consistency check:
-   - Verify the IPC handlers and exports still match actual call sites and expected payload/return shapes.
+   - Verify IPC handlers and exports still match actual call sites and expected payload/return shapes.
-   - If you find a mismatch, only fix it if it can be done locally without changing the contract; otherwise report it as Level 3 evidence (no code change).
+   - If you find a mismatch, only fix it if it can be done locally WITHOUT changing the contract; otherwise report it as Level 3 evidence (no code change).
-   - If call sites look consistent, do not spend output budget enumerating them; focus on issues that require local fixes.
-3. Logging API consistency check:
+3) Logging API consistency check:
-   - Verify each log call matches the actual logging API (method names + argument shapes) as defined in electron/log.js (and relevant usage patterns in `electron/main.js`).
+   - Verify each log call matches the logging API (method names + argument shapes) as defined in `electron/log.js` or `public/js/log.js`.
    - If you detect signature drift (e.g., passing a dedupe key to a non-once method), correct it in the smallest way that preserves intended logging behavior and avoids spam.
-4. Comment/code alignment:
+4) Comment/code alignment:
    - Ensure comments describe real behavior and constraints; remove or adjust any drift introduced during prior edits.

 Mandatory gate output (for each non-trivial change you apply):